-WakandaCon brings community, education and fandom to Chicago July 26-28
+WakandaCon Brings Community, Education and Fandom to Chicago July 26-28

 Written by Vocalo Radio on July 22, 2019

-Wakandacon is an Afro-futuristic fan convention that celebrates Black culture and is back in Chicago for its 2nd year on July 26-28 at Hyatt Regency McCormick Place.
+Wakandacon is an Afro-futuristic fan convention that celebrates Black culture and is back in Chicago for its second year on July 26-28 at Hyatt Regency McCormick Place.

-The convention includes panel discussions among thought leaders, a small black-owned business vendor mall, a cosplay parade, gaming competitions, children’s gallery and more!
+The convention includes panel discussions among thought leaders, a small Black-owned business vendor mall, a cosplay parade, gaming competitions, children’s gallery and more!
 Jill Hopkins spoke with the sibling founders of Wakandacon, Ali and Dave Barthwell about the success of last year and what can fans look forward to this time around.

-Ali: Yeah, you walk into a space and everybody in the room was black, people in costume and all their Afro-futuristic elegance.
+Ali Barthwell: Yeah, you walk into a space and everybody in the room was black, people in costume and all their Afro-futuristic elegance.
 The majority of our presenters were women of color, Black women.
-So people knew that their experiences will be understood, that their story is going to be heard and going to be valued.
-There were people that created their own superheroes – we had a woman who dressed as liquid Vibranium.
+So people … knew that their experiences will be understood, that their story is going to be heard and going to be valued … There were people that created their own superheroes – we had a woman who dressed as liquid Vibranium.
 She had this wonderful outfit!
-And then it was just fun to see all the different Killmongers, like everyone picked a different Killmonger outfit from the movie.
-We had the beginning of the movie “art heist Killmonger; we had “Warrior Falls Killmonger.
+And then it was just fun to see all the different Killmongers, like, everyone picked a different Killmonger outfit from the movie.
+We had the beginning [of the movie] “art heist” Killmonger; we had Warrior Falls Killmonger.
 We had Golden Jaguar…

 JH: The first convention focused quite a bit on the movie itself.
 But this year, you’re turning its focus to society builders and incorporating some programs that help folks build real skills at the convention.
 Can you tell me about some of those programs?

 AB: We have a lot of things that are focused on cultivating writing skills and storytelling skills, as well as highlighting some storytellers and allowing people to tell their story and share.
 We have some community partners that are in Steam fields that are sharing about their purpose and their work.
 We also have a really fun codeathon that I think Dave can talk a little bit about more about…

-Dave: Yeah, I’m particularly proud of our coding room that we’re running this year.
+DB: Yeah, I’m particularly proud of our coding room that we’re running this year.
 It’s going to be running basically all weekend.
 And it’s totally free!
 It’s a space with maybe 20 or 30 workstations and people can come in and take some very simple coding tutorials and learn how to code.
 All we have tech talks that will be taking place throughout the weekend.
 And it’s being operated through a very generous support by Blacks at Microsoft and some support by Google and Facebook as well.
 And you know, I really hope that people come out and take advantage of a really great resource that we’re going to be having this year.